jmquigley/util.fixture/README.md

         ...
 ```

 In this example the temporary location `fixture.dir` represents the temporary directory where the fixture was copied and expanded.
 From this location one would see the structure above.
 The creation of the fixture also results in template replacement.
 In this example there are no custom templates variables; only builtins (see below).
-Once the test is complete this fixture should be destroyed with the `cleanup` method.

 #### Simple JSON